Hydrostatics and ontogeny in endoceratids

 This is based on special morphological traits in this group.
 Is this correct?
 What role did the deposition of ‘ballast material’ during growth play for the buoyancy?

-The project will consist in studies on fossil material, and simple mathematical modelling of balance and buoyancy.
+The project will consist of studies on fossil material and simple mathematical modelling of balance and buoyancy.
 This will involve some programming.
-Similar work is presently being undertaken by researchers in other countries, with possibilities for cooperation.
+Similar work is presently being undertaken for other fossil cephalopods by a group in Switzerland.
+There will be possibilities for cooperation.

-The project is suitable for a student in biology or geology with some interest in physics.
+The project is suitable for a student in biology or geology with some interest in mathematics.